Try a Free Live AI Golf Lesson TRY FREE

 Don't just guess what it feels like to do the Necktie Drill, for example.
 Get off your couch, put a necktie around your neck, and do the drill until you get it right.

-If you get up every day and have the goal to perform perfect reps for whatever move you are working on, you will get better, and fast.
+If you get up every day with the goal of performing perfect repetitions for whatever move you are working on, you will get better — and fast.

-And when it comes to reps, remember that quality trumps quantity.
+And when it comes to reps, remember that quality trumps quantity every single time.

-That gets us to feedback, which can help ensure quality in your process.
+That brings us to feedback, which helps ensure quality throughout your process.

 Get Feedback